 - Social Enterprise UK has certified us as a social enterprise.

 Open Briefing is a values-based organisation.
-These values are set out in our ethical policy, which also prohibits us from projects, partners, clients or sources of funding that would threaten our integrity or independence.
+These values are set out in our ethical policy, which also prohibits us from projects, partners or funding that would threaten our integrity or independence.